joyent/conch-api/docs/modules/Conch::Controller::Rack.md

 creating the device if needed).
 Existing devices in referenced slots will be unassigned as needed.

-Note: the assignment is still performed even if there is no physical room in the rack for the new hardware (its rack\_unit\_size overlaps into a subsequent layout), or that the device's hardware matches what the layout specifies.
+Note: the assignment is still performed even if there is no physical room in the rack for the new hardware (its rack\_unit\_size overlaps into a subsequent layout), or if the device's hardware doesn't match what the layout specifies.

 ## delete\_assignment